Personal Injury Lawyer Serving Indiantown

 Even if you have some fault in the accident, you may still be eligible for compensation.
 Florida operates under the comparative negligence law which means a person who is partially responsible for a personal injury accident may still pursue damages, though they may be reduced based on their percentage of fault and liability towards the accident.Florida’s Statute Of Limitations for Personal Injury Claims

 If you want to claim compensation for damages incurred during a personal injury accident in Indiantown, you must file a lawsuit within a specific period of time.
-This is known as the statute of limitations and in Florida, this time period for a lawsuit based on negligence is four years for personal injury cases.
+This is known as the statute of limitations and in Florida, this time period for a lawsuit based on negligence is two years for personal injury cases.

-A plaintiff must file a lawsuit against the at-fault party within four years after the date of their personal injury accident.
+A plaintiff must file a lawsuit against the at-fault party within two years after the date of their personal injury accident.
 If this time period runs out, the court will most likely dismiss your case and you will likely be barred from pursuing your claim.

 That’s why it is important that you reach out to the legal team at Frankl Kominsky Injury Lawyers with any questions soon after you suffer from a personal injury accident.What to Do After a Personal Injury Accident in Indiantown